Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Once finished, save the file and close it.

-* _Using the same open terminal / Powershell_, navigate to `/pathto/yourprojectname-here/scripts/proxy/ssl-certs/`
+* _Using the same open terminal / Powershell_, navigate to `/pathto/yourprojectnamehere/scripts/proxy/ssl-certs/`
+  * `cd /pathto/yourprojectnamehere/scripts/proxy/ssl-certs/`

 * `chmod +x local.sh`

-* This command will generate new self-signed SSL keys using your `yourprojectname-here.localdomain` domain.
+* This command will generate new self-signed SSL keys using your `yourprojectnamehere.localdomain` domain.
 This now secures the local site.
   * `./local.sh`
   * The generated keys can now be found in `./config/proxy/ssl-certs`

 * Add the SSL .pem and .key file names generated from running `local.sh` to the `./config/proxy/traefik.local.toml` file.
   * Example:
-    * - `certFile = "/certs/yourprojectname-here.localdomain.pem"`
+    * - `certFile = "/certs/yourprojectnamehere.localdomain.pem"`
-    * - `keyFile = "/certs/yourprojectname-here.localdomain.key"`
+    * - `keyFile = "/certs/yourprojectnamehere.localdomain.key"`

 ---